Braves beat Marlins 2-1, clinch 5th straight NL East title - WHIZ News

 BRAVE OF THE YEAR

-Third baseman Austin Riley is the repeat winner of Brave of the Year in voting by the Atlanta Chapter of the Baseball Writers’ Association of America, edging out shortstop Dansby Swanson and rookie center fielder Michael Harris II.
+Third baseman Austin Riley is the repeat winner of Brave of the Year in voting by the Atlanta Chapter of the Baseball Writers’ Association of America, edging out Swanson and Harris.

 Marlins: Placed RHP Edward Cabrera on the 15-day IL with a right ankle sprain.